-Join our escorted tour to Germany, home to enchanting forests and glistening streams, and enjoy the panoramic scenery of the Harz Mountains, as we travel into the heart of a fairy tale country stopping at the Möhne Dam on route.
-With visits to medieval cities and picturesque towns of Goslar, Wernigerode, Hannover, Celle and Hamelin, you can discover the history and culture of this impressive region, on one of our popular Holidays.
+Join our escorted tour to Germany, home to enchanting forests and glistening streams, and enjoy the panoramic scenery of the Harz Mountains, as we travel into the heart of a fairy tale country stopping at the Möhne Dam en route.
+With visits to medieval cities and picturesque towns of Goslar, Wernigerode, Hannover, Celle and Hamelin, you can discover the history and culture of this impressive region, on one of our popular holidays.

 6 nights hotel with continental breakfast

 Convenient local joining points

 Travel by executive coach or upgrade to Silver Service or Luxuria

 Once you have booked your tour either online, or by telephone (

 01709 787 463), you have the flexibility of how you pay off the remainder of your balance.
 You can:

 Use our balance payment facility online to make and track your card payments.
 You can pay as much as you want up until your final due date or pay it all, the choice is yours.

 Send payments via online banking.

 Send payments via cheque.